 In September of this year, the City Group took the tally of clubs that they own, or have a stake in, up to ten, purchasing the majority share in French Ligue 2 side, Troyes A.C.
 Their business venture spans across the whole world, from Mumbai City in India to America with New York City and even to Australia with Melbourne City.

 Charlie Sheringham would suffer a hairline fracture in his foot which would cut his loan spell at the club short.
 He only has good things to say about his American adventure, “I have really good memories of it as a life experience.
-Who wouldn’t want at nineteen, to go out and enjoy five months in a different country, getting paid to play with no worries, stresses, but just enjoying myself and playing football?
-When Lewis and I see each other we still joke, laugh and reminisce about things that went on.
-For us two, what an experience and we loved our time there.”
+Who wouldn’t want at nineteen to go out and enjoy five months in a different country, getting paid to play with no worries, stress, but just enjoying myself and playing football?
+When Lewis and I see each other, we still joke, laugh and reminisce about things that went on.
+For us two, what an experience, and we loved our time there.”

 Finishing his interview with VAVEL UK, Pete Medd concludes with one final thought, “The tours that we had, coming over to Selhurst Park, not to mention the three times Palace came over to the US, every manager said it was the best pre-season they ever had.
 Peter Taylor, as grumpy as he could be, still said it was a brilliant pre-season.
 Those are the memories you hold onto, and I just know we were a little ahead of our time.
 We had a global recession that affected a lot of people, and we couldn’t hold on just long enough to get that stadium deal to keep things going.
 There were a lot of great things that happened.”

 “Most professional clubs fail in the US, unfortunately.
 We were pursuing a model which would have allowed us to stay.
 We ran out of time, we ran out of money, but it was overall a positive and awesome experience.
 The Jordans deserve an enormous amount of credit for being pioneers and really seeing what could have been, and they were great to work with.”